 Brown recluses prey upon nuisance insects, like flies and mosquitoes.
 These spiders bite as an act of defense and are very unlikely to harm humans unless they feel threatened.

 Brown recluse spiders are often confused with wolf spiders.
 One is bigger, has eight eyes, and is hairier (the wolf spider); the other is smaller, has six eyes, fine hairs and is scarier (because of the brown recluse’s venom).

 While bites are uncommon, brown recluse bites will turn red, and may cause pain and itching for several hours.
-Due to the breakdown of tissue, a brown recluse spider bite can lead to an open sore may develop in a week’s time.
+Due to the breakdown of tissue, a brown recluse spider bite can lead to an open sore that may take a week to develop.

 If a brown recluse bites you or you think you might have been a victim of other spider bites, seek medical attention.

 How to Kill Brown Recluse Spiders in Your House